 But they rarely have malicious intent, so we can never be too mad at them—especially if they manage to make us laugh all the time.

-Here are our picks for the most stupid characters on TV that we still find lovable and enjoy watching on our screens!
+Here are my picks for the most stupid characters on TV that we still find lovable and enjoy watching on our screens!

 Although it's a kids show, SpongeBob SquarePants is still enjoyed by adults who find the underwater adventures funny and comforting.
 When reaching for light cartoon entertainment, the Nickelodeon animation never fails to make us chuckle.